AdityaLab/MM4TSA/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 </div>
-A curated list of papers and datasets in the emerging field of Multi-Modalities For Time Series Analysis Papers (MM4TSA).
+Time series analysis (TSA) is a longstanding research topic in the data mining community and has wide real-world significance.
+Compared to "richer" modalities such as language and vision, which have recently experienced explosive development and are densely connected, the time-series modality remains relatively underexplored and isolated.
+We notice that many recent TSA works have formed a new research field, i.e., Multiple Modalities for TSA (MM4TSA).
+In general, these MM4TSA works follow a common motivation: how TSA can benefit from multiple modalities.
+This survey is the first to offer a comprehensive review and a detailed outlook for this emerging field.
+Specifically, we systematically discuss three benefits: (1) reusing foundation models of other modalities for efficient TSA, (2) multimodal extension for enhanced TSA, and (3) cross-modality interaction for advanced TSA.
+We further group the works by the introduced modality type, including text, images, audio, tables, and others, within each perspective.
+Finally, we identify the gaps with future opportunities, including the reused modalities selections, heterogeneous modality combinations, and unseen tasks generalizations, corresponding to the three benefits.
+We release this up-to-date GitHub repository that includes key papers and resources.

-We will continue to update this paper list.
+🚀 We will continue to update this repo.
 If you find it helpful, please Star it or Cite Our Survey <br>

 ## Contributing